-Envirico have been commissioned by Office of Public Works (OPW) to provide ecological consultancy services for the proposed 2023 seasonal inspection and safety sweep for loose rock material at Skellig Michael, Co.
+Envirico have been commissioned by Office of Public Works (OPW) to provide ecological consultancy services for the proposed 2024 seasonal inspection and safety sweep for loose rock material at Skellig Michael, Co.
 Kerry.
 The safety sweep is to be carried out on the first week back to work on Skellig Michael weather permitting, usually middle to late April, as part of Skellig Michael annual maintenance plan.
 Safety Sweep shall be carried out prior to the island opening to the members of the public and OPW Skellig Guides.
-The temporary works will consist of the clearance of debris and removal of loose materials from sections of slopes adjacent to where recent rockfalls have occurred, as well as an area north of the lower lighthouse which had a recent rockfall outside of an area frequented by tourists, but which posed an elevated risk to OPW personnel working on the island.
+The works will consist of the clearance of debris and removal of loose materials from sections of slopes adjacent to where recent rockfalls have occurred along the main tourist route and workers huts.
 The principal role of the ECoW is to minimise and eliminate where possible any interference with the breeding bird populations that are currently on the island.